s-oluwade/marstourist/README.md

-## A simple social app with a store and admin dashboard -
+## A social media app for mars adventurers which features a store -

 [marstourist.co](https://www.marstourist.co)